KArbeRes/MagentaA11yV2/public/content/documentation/web/html-component/basic-web-page.md

 ## General Notes

-Validate your code
-Use [HTML validation](https://validator.w3.org/nu/) as the foundation for ensuring your page works for everyone.
+Validate your code use HTML validation as the foundation for ensuring your page works for everyone.

 ## Gherkin